skmorgane/biodiversity-course/schedule.md

     * Discussion:
          * Readings: [Global patterns and drivers of phylogenetic structure in island floras](https://doi.org/10.1038/srep12213)
             - Questions:
                1. The paper is exhaustive in discussing the details of each analysis, but that is not what I want you to focus on.
-I chose this reading because it covers all but one of the focal processes types that invoked to explain biogeographic biodiversity patterns: dispersal, environment, and speciation.
+I chose this reading because it covers all but one of the focal processes invoked to explain biogeographic biodiversity patterns: dispersal, environment, and speciation.
 Be able to explain how these three processes influence biodiversity on islands.
                2. Have we discussed these processes before and if so in what context?
                3. Is the biogeographic version of the process different or very similar to how they were discussed for smaller scales?
                4. They conduct the analyses on all angiosperms, palms, and ferns.
 Why did they look at palms and ferns separately?